-As the title character in the American Premiere of Dove's The Adventures of Pinocchio at the Minnesota Opera, Adriana Zabala was recently praised by The Wall Street Journal as showing "tremendous stamina and boy-like flair."
+As the title character in the American Premiere of Dove's The Adventures of Pinocchio at the Minnesota Opera, Adriana Zabala was praised by The Wall Street Journal as showing "tremendous stamina and boy-like flair."
 The New York Times hailed her as "a vivid, fearless presence," and the L.A.
 Times as "extraordinary" for her portrayal of the Barbarian Girl in the American premiere of Philip Glass' Waiting for the Barbarians with the Austin Lyric Opera.
-Ms. Zabala enjoys a vibrant and unique career that includes opera, song repertoire, new works, concert, oratorio, and cabaret.
-She performs extensively throughout the United States and internationally, and served for five years as Artistic Director of the Southeastern Festival of Song.
-Ms. Zabala is a proud member of the voice faculty at the University of Minnesota, where, in addition to her thriving studio, she teaches graduate vocal literature, administrates a program of collaboration between the Minnesota Opera and the University of Minnesota, teaches a Freshman Seminar called Shakespeare in Film and Music, and is inaugurating a Global Seminar called Vive les Arts! in Paris in the summer of 2013.

-Recent engagements include the role of Dorabella with Opera Saratoga, Annina in Der Rosenkavalier with The Minnesota Orchestra, recitalist with the Salzburg International Chamber Music Concerts, soloist with The Jerusalem Symphony, the role of Isabella Linton in Wuthering Heights with Minnesota Opera, and appearances in Messiah with both The Jacksonville Symphony and The Phoenix Symphony.
+In the last few seasons, engagements include the world premiere of Douglas Cuomo and John Patrick Shanley's opera Doubt, for which Ms. Zabala created the role of Sister James, the role of Sesto in Handel's Giulio Cesare with The Florentine Opera, Cherubino in Le Nozze di Figaro with both The Florentine Opera and the Jacksonville Symphony, the role of Dorabella with Opera Saratoga, Annina in Der Rosenkavalier with The Minnesota Orchestra, recitalist with the Salzburg International Chamber Music Concerts, soloist with The Jerusalem Symphony, and the role of Isabella Linton in Wuthering Heights with Minnesota Opera.

-Adriana Zabala was born in Georgia and raised in Miami, Caracas, Venezuela, and Lake Jackson, Texas.
-She received her undergraduate degree from Lousiana State University, was a Fulbright Scholar in Salzburg, Austria, studying German Lieder at the Mozarteum, and earned her masters degree at the University of Cincinnati College-Conservatory of Music.
-Ms. Zabala was an Artist Resident for two seasons with the Minnesota Opera, where she performed the roles of Cherubino, Annina, and Rosina, among others.
-She spent the following season as a Young Artist with the Seattle Opera, singing the title role in La Cenerentola.
-Ms. Zabala is an alumna of the apprentice programs at the Berkshire Opera, the Santa Fe Opera, Operafestival di Roma, and the Wolf Trap Opera Company.
+Adriana Zabala was raised in Miami, Caracas, Venezuela, and Lake Jackson, Texas.
+She earned her undergraduate degree from Louisiana State University, was a Fulbright Scholar in Salzburg, Austria, studying German Lieder at the Mozarteum and earned her masters degree at the University of Cincinnati College-Conservatory of Music.
+She was an Artist Resident for two seasons with the Minnesota Opera, was a Young Artist with the Seattle Opera, and is an alumna of the apprentice programs at the Berkshire Opera, the Santa Fe Opera, and the Wolf Trap Opera Company.